pachyderm/pachyderm/doc/fundamentals/spouts.md

 To create a spout, you need three things

 1. A source of streaming data, such as Kafka, nifi, rabbitMQ, etc.
-2. A containerized server.
+1. A containerized client for the streaming data that will pass it on to the spout.
-3. A spout pipeline specification file that uses the container.
+1. A spout pipeline specification file that uses the container.

-The containerized server will do four things:
+The containerized client will do four things:

 - connect to your source of streaming data
 - read the data
-- package it into files
-  in a `tar` stream
+- package it into files in a `tar` stream
-- write that `tar` stream
-  to the named pipe `/pfs/out`
+- write that `tar` stream to the named pipe `/pfs/out`

 In this document,
-we'll take you through writing the server with an example using Go code and writing the spout pipeline specification.
+we'll take you through writing the client with an example using Go code and writing the spout pipeline specification.

-## Creating the containerized server
+## Creating the containerized client

-To create the server,
+To create the client,
 you'll need access to client libraries for your streaming data source, a library that can write the `tar` archive format